Radu45/YOLO-face-recognition/README.md

    - Source camera provided in the node can be replaced with any other ROS2 compatible camera, ensuring in this way hardware flexibility

 2) Detection node:
    Model used for face detection : YOLOv12n (face-specific variant).
-This model was taken from https://github.com/YapaLab/yolo-face
+This model was taken from https://github.com/YapaLab/yolo-face.
-   Responsibility of this nodeL:
+   Responsibility of this node:
    - Receives camera frames
    - Performs face detection
    - Outputs bounding boxes for detected faces